Spice Road Spices

 To finish, remove the terrine dish from the oven and when cooled, carefully turn over the terrine so that the top is in effect the bottom which will give a lovely bacon top.

-Then refrigerate for at least 6 hours but overnight is better than serve with your favourite salad.
+Then refrigerate for at least 6 hours but overnight is better.

 Important: Note.
 (1) The Australian Masala works perfectly.
 No need for the expensive imported product.